Arun062/Arun062/README.md

 <h2 align="left">Hi 👋!
 I am Arun, recently graduated B.E Electronics and Communication Engineering and accomplished Java full stack development course.
 Proven skills in Front-End and Back-End technologies like Java, Html, Css, JavaScript, Sql/MySql.
-Passionate Java developer with a strong foundation in OOP and problem-solving.
+Passionate Java developer with a strong foundation in OOP concepts,problem-solving and proficiency in using spring framework.
 Quick learner with a commitment and  Eager to contribute to innovative projects and collabrate with dynamic development team.</h2>

 ###